 While our temporary restriction of visitors remains in place, you may have one support person accompany you for a scheduled procedure, whether inpatient or outpatient.
 For all other appointments, you must attend them alone, without accompaniment.
 Attending an appointment alone can be uncomfortable.
 We hope this information helps you to know we’re here to support you as you come back for your care.
 Please let a staff member know if we can do anything to help make your visit more comfortable.

 - Share Your Concerns with Us: If you’re feeling uncomfortable, nervous or stressed before or during your visit, please let your provider or a staff member know.
 Medical appointments can cause anxiety, but these feelings of unease may be greater now.
 Rest assured, we’re here to help.

 - Know Where You’re Going: If you’re going to a UVM Medical Center department for the first time, review our hospital maps to familiarize yourself with the location.
-You can also call your provider’s office for help with directions.
+You can also call us for help with directions.
 Once you arrive, ask any staff member for help or stop at our information desks, located at the Level 2 garage entrance or in the Level 3 lobby.

 - Review Provided Instructions Before You Arrive: In some cases, you will receive detailed instructions about your appointment or procedure ahead of time.
 This may include information such as eating or drinking specifications or restrictions, taking or pausing medication, pre-procedure hygiene, coordinating a driver, or pre-procedure COVID-19 testing.
 Some instructions may direct you to wait in your car and call your provider upon arrival.
 This is being done to help support social distancing and traffic flow in our facilities.